-It’s sickening to think that fraudsters would use the current crisis to trick people into handing over their money, but recent weeks have seen a raft of new scams emerge designed to do exactly that.
+It’s sickening to think that fraudsters are working round the clock to trick people into handing over their money during the pandemic, but the raft of new scams which emerge every month is testimony to this fact.

-These scams are often highly sophisticated, and with many of us feeling vulnerable and stressed due to the pandemic, growing numbers of people are falling for them.
-According to Action Fraud, the UK’s national reporting centre for fraud and scams, 1,072 victims so far have lost a combined total of £2,360,727 to coronavirus-related scams, which now make up between 3-5% of all fraud reports the centre receives.
+These scams are often highly sophisticated, and with many of us feeling vulnerable and stressed due to coronavirus and the latest lockdown measures, growing numbers of people are falling for them.

 Here’s our rundown of some of the scams currently doing the rounds, and what you can do about them.